updated post, first published 19/12/2015

 WHAT IF THERE IS A KNOT IN THE CORD?

-You may have heard that in rare situations a baby has a 'true knot' in the umbilical cord (see the image above).
+You may have heard that in very rare situations a baby has a 'true knot' in the umbilical cord.
 For this, I encourage you to read this article by midwife, Jane Palmer.

 AND WHAT IS THE DEAL WITH DELAYED CORD CLAMPING?

-At some point you are likely to heard about delayed cord clamping, the evidence supports it, and it is increasingly becoming standard practise (to varying degrees).
+At some point you are likely to heard about delayed cord clamping, the evidence supports it, and it is increasingly becoming standard practice (to varying degrees).
 You still need to request it, however, and discuss it with your care provider to find out just what they consider standard.
 If this differs to what you want, you will need to discuss this with them to ensure your needs are met.
+An excellent resource and campaign is #waitforwhite

 Selected Articles by Catherine around the web: